houssame-aithsain/webserv/README.md

     <li>Fetching the created resource with a GET request and checking its details.</li>
     <li>Deleting the resource with a DELETE request and confirming its removal.</li>
 </ul>

-<h4>2.4 Saving and Sharing Collections</h4>
-<p>Postman allows you to save requests in collections.
-You can export these collections and share them with your team for consistent testing.</p>